 SEE ALSO: Curved TVs: The Pros and Cons

-What about Smart TV?Having a Smart TV is not essential for your World Cup viewing and in fairness, most TVs now support connected features to access on-demand channels like BBC iPlayer or internet services like Twitter.
+What about Smart TV?Having a Smart TV is not essential for domestic football viewing and in fairness, most TVs now support connected features to access on-demand channels like BBC iPlayer or internet services like Twitter.

 If for some reason the TV you go for doesn’t include Smart TV support this can easily be rectified as long as you have a spare HDMI port and an internet connection.
 Just buy a Chromecast dongle or Roku Streaming stick, two simple products that cost less than £50.

 What makes a good TV for watching football?So those are some of the bigger issues, but what should you look for when buying a TV specifically for watching football (and other sports) at home?
 Mostly they're the same things that make a good, general TV, but these two factors are particularly important.